Catalinnnn/git-sample3/README.md

-# git-sample3
+# git-sample2
-Sample git project
+Sample repo displaying the usage of git